ShufferingShmiling/Portfolio/README.md

 # Mondial Magazine

-Articles on the history of Cyclocross (the world's greatest sport), the design of Rapha's Simpson jersey, an interview with a New Zealand merino farmer, an introduction to the concept of Rapha's Data Print, and copy for the Rapha Cycling Club insert.
+Articles on the history of Cyclocross (the world's greatest sport), the design of the Simpson jersey, an interview with a New Zealand merino farmer, an introduction to Rapha's Data Print, and copy for the Rapha Cycling Club insert.
+Short explainer of Mondial Magazine [here](https://www.itsnicethat.com/articles/rapha-mondial).

 # RCC 2017 Shoot x2